Total Complaints

 The horn being a button is a safety hazard, and Tesla should replace it at no cost.
 On many occasions my steering wheel was upside down and I had to press the horn button and couldnât find it.
 I expressed my concerns to Tesla and they said I have to pay to get the steering wheel with the horn in the center.

 For 2023, Tesla has put the horn on the steering wheel.
 It's a tiny button on the right side.
 When you are in a very precarious situation and you have to honk without thought, it is impossible to find it quickly.
 I have been almost hit several times because I couldn't honk.
 I am scared and it is dangerous.
 In 2024, they moved it back to where it belongs because they knew it was an issue.
-I have asked to have my steering wheel replaced to have the correct and safe horn and they said that t
+I have asked to have my steering wheel replaced to have the correct and safe horn and they said that they wouldn't unless it was a recall.
+I think this should be recalled.
+It is unsafe.

 The left turn signal is intermittent, it works most of the time, but many times the button on the yoke will not turn on the turn signal.
 Tesla wants $265 to fix it even though I still am under the factory warranty.
 After a quick internet search this appears to be a known problem.
 Because there is no turn yoke (which is a very poor design and that should be recalled) I have to rest my finger on the detent for the left and right switch.
 If I do not I am turning on the incorrect signal.
-This i
+This is either a button problem or software issue, I had to have my first yoke replaced on 4/22/24 as it was defective.

 I was nearly sideswiped and instinctively pressed the center of the steering wheel to honk my horn.
 However, this vehicle only has a touch-sensitive horn button.
 In an emergency, where milliseconds count, it's extremely dangerous to have to fumble around for a touch button instead of using the control that every car has had for decades.
 In this case, I was fortunate to be able to evade the inattentive driver, but this is a massive safety hazard that warrants a recall.